MAP233224/dthumb/README.md

 ## Use as a library
 Only call ``Disassemble_arm`` and ``Disassemble_thumb`` directly in your own code.
-You need to provide a character buffer to these functions capable of holding at least 80 ASCII characters / bytes.
+You need to provide a character buffer to these functions, capable of holding at least 80 ASCII characters / octets.
 To access these functions, you need to include ``dthumb.h`` (and only this file) at the top of your own source file.
 ```
 #include "dthumb.h"